 Seven days after Trump’s inauguration, a stream of reporting emerged from independent Russian media outlets.
 On January 27, 2017, Novaya Gazeta reported that Sergei Mikhailov, the Deputy Chief of the cyber unit in the successor agency to the KGB—officially the Information Security Department of the FSB—was in attendance at a meeting of high-level FSB staff during the first week of December.
 In that meeting, security personnel suddenly entered and grabbed Mikhailov, placed a light-proof bag over his head, and dragged him from the room.

-Mikhailov hasn’t been seen since, and Interfax, the independant Russian news wire, has corroborated the story, which quotes an anonymous FSB official saying that Mikhailov and his deputy Dmitry Dokuchaev, were accused of “breaking their oath and working with the CIA.”
+Mikhailov hasn’t been seen since, and Interfax, the independent Russian newswire, has corroborated the story, which quotes an anonymous FSB official saying that Mikhailov and his deputy Dmitry Dokuchaev, were accused of “breaking their oath and working with the CIA.”

 The men are alleged to have “transferred confidential data to the American company Verisign and to other commercial organizations which in turn transferred these data to intelligence agencies of the USA”.
 Representatives from VeriSign did confirm that data was received by the company, although stated that it was not confidential in nature.

 According to Novaya Gazeta, Mikhailov specifically passed along information about Vladimir Fomenko, owner of Kings Servers, to U.S. intelligence officials.
-This information was regarding Fomenko’s involvement in the cyber attacks on the electoral systems of Arizona and Illinois.
-At the same time, Interfax news agency reported that an additional 8 people had been identified by the FSB as accomplises.
+This information was regarding Fomenko’s involvement in the cyberattacks on the electoral systems of Arizona and Illinois.
+At the same time, Interfax news agency reported that an additional 8 people had been identified by the FSB as accomplices.

 The Mystery of the Seven Dead Russian Diplomats